Arctic Survival & Polar Training

 Day 2: Initial training at base camp, including all camp craft.

 Day 3: Snowmobile transport to the Sødal Valley and the start of your expedition journey.

 Days 4 – 6: Three full days of expedition journey, including glacier travel.

-Day 7: Snowmobile pick up and return to Constable Point.
+Day 7: Descent to the Sødal Valley for snowmobile pick up and return to Constable Point.

 Participants should be moderately fit and capable of 5-6 hours of activity in cold conditions.
 You should have no significant knee or back problems.